Christopher Strachey: Career

-Unable to continue his education, Christopher joined Standard Telephones and Cables (STC) as a research physicist.
+Unable to continue his education, Strachey joined Standard Telephones and Cables (STC) as a research physicist.
 His first job was providing mathematical analysis for the design of electron tubes used in radar.
 The complexity of the calculations required the use of a differential analyser.
 This initial experience with a computing machine sparked Strachey's interest and he began to research the topic.
 An application for a research degree at the University of Cambridge was rejected and Strachey continued to work at STC throughout the Second World War.
 After the war he fulfilled a long-standing ambition by becoming a schoolmaster at St Edmund's School, Canterbury, teaching mathematics and physics.
 Three years later he was able to move to the more prestigious Harrow School in 1949, where he stayed for three years.

 In January 1951, a friend introduced him to Mike Woodger of the National Physical Laboratory (NPL).
 The lab had successfully built a reduced version of Alan Turing's Automatic Computing Engine (ACE) the concept of which dated from 1945: the Pilot ACE.
-In his spare time, Strachey developed a program for the game of draughts (also known as "checkers"), which he finished a preliminary version in May 1951.
+In his spare time, Strachey developed a checkers video game in May 1951.
+This may have been the first video game.
 The game completely exhausted the Pilot ACE's memory.
-The draughts program tried to run for the first time on 30 July 1951 at NPL, but was unsuccessful due to program errors.
+The draughts program failed due to program errors when it first ran at NPL on 30 July 1951.
 When Strachey heard about the Manchester Mark 1, which had a much bigger memory, he asked his former fellow-student Alan Turing for the manual and transcribed his program into the operation codes of that machine by around October 1951.
 By the summer of 1952, the program could "play a complete game of Draughts at a reasonable speed".
-While he did not give this game – which may have been the first video game – a name, Noah Wardrip-Fruin named it "M. U. C. Draughts."
+While he did not give this game a name, Noah Wardrip-Fruin named it "M. U. C. Draughts."